Updated January 9th, 2021

 It may surprise you to learn how much the Las Vegas Strip Monorail costs: just $5 for one ride.

-There are actually four monorails on the Las Vegas Strip: three free trams on the west side, and the long, main one on the east side, which we are discussing here.
+There are actually four monorails on Las Vegas Boulevard: three free Las Vegas Strip trams on the west side, and the long, main one on the east side, which we are discussing here.

 This main one, running the length of the east side of the Strip is officially called the Las Vegas Monorail.